khinds10/RetroDashboard/README.md

 This will allow you to logout of your PI and have the python drivers remain running as a background process, if they do fail for any reason, the error message will be found in the [.out] from the commands above.

+**Run Displays at system startup**

+Place the following entries in the Dashboard crontab to have it run the scripts on system start/reboot.
+Note: logging to [.out] files has been supressed in this case to /dev/null if you have any errors occuring.

+$ `crontab -e`

+`@reboot nohup python /home/pi/indicators.py >/dev/null 2>&1`
+`@reboot nohup python /home/pi/dashboard.py >/dev/null 2>&1`
+`@reboot nohup python /home/pi/alphanum.py >/dev/null 2>&1`

 ##9) Running Plugins for Populating Display Data

 ####(These plugins run on different machines of your choosing for the dashboard to then monitor them)

 The **'plugins/'** folder contains plugins to get started populating the central server with information that the dashboard will display as output.

 **network-monitor.py**